 Archives for family and local history

-You can use archives to research a variety of topics, including family history and local history.
-Many archives are now available online so you can start your research at home.
+You can use archives to research family history and local history.
+As many archives are available online, you can start your research at home.

 1901 and 1911 censuses of Ireland